scipy-conference/scipy_proceedings/papers/kathryn_huff/kathryn_huff.rst

 .. figure:: ri.png

-   The reactivity insertion that can drives the PyRK simulator can be selected and customized from three models. :label:`figri`
+   The reactivity insertion that can drive the PyRK simulator can be selected and customized from three models. :label:`figri`